Salvadori's pheasant

 Salvadori's pheasant (Lophura inornata) is a landfowl bird of genus Lophura, native to Indonesia.
 It is found in the mountain rainforests of Sumatra.
 Thus it is also known as the Sumatran pheasant.
-The Hoogerwerf's pheasant is usually thought to be a subspecies.
 This bird was first described in 1879 by the Italian ornithologist Tommaso Salvadori.
 The species name inornata means "without ornament".
+The Hoogerwerf's pheasant is usually thought to be a subspecies.

 This species is classified as "near threatened" by the IUCN because of the reduction in its population size caused by the destruction of its habitat and hunting.

 Description

 The male and female Salvadori's pheasant are quite unlike each other in appearance, and in fact the male bird is very similar to the female crestless fireback (Lophura erythrophthalma).
 The male Salvadori's pheasant is 46 to 55 cm in length and is plain black, with a bluish fringe to the feathers of body and neck.
 The tail is short and rounded.
 The beak is whitish-green and the iris orange-red.
 There is a yellowish-green or grey-green ring of bare skin round the eye, and the rest of the bare facial skin is bright red.
 The legs are greyish-blue with a strong spur.
 The female is slightly shorter and has no spur.
 Her colour is reddish-brown, each feather having fine black speckling and a pale streak by the shaft, giving her a mottled look.
 The throat is paler brown and the tail is blackish-brown.
 Juveniles are similar to females but the feathers are edged with pale buff giving a scaled effect.

 The principle differences between the male Salvadori's pheasant and the female crestless fireback is that the former is longer, has a pale bill and holds the tail lowered while the latter is more robust, has a black beak and tends to keep the tail cocked.
 Also, Salvadori's pheasant occurs at higher altitudes in Sumatra than the crestless fireback.